Set Up Email Domain Authentication

 To set up the private/public key method please contact Bing Customer Service.

-Bing also recommends that you add the bingmail.com.au domain name to any existing or new Sender Policy Framework (SPF) TXT record.
+Bing also recommends that you add Bing's mail servers to any existing or new Sender Policy Framework (SPF) TXT record.
 A typical SPF for a company (example.com.au) using O365 will look like this.

 example.com.au.
 3600 IN TXT "v=spf1 include:spf.protection.outlook.com -all"

-Full SPF configuration depends on your requirements but example shows how it could be configured.
+Full SPF configuration for your domain may vary, but the example shows how it might be configured.

 See RFC standards for more information on setting up SPF.